sajjadhussa1n/CS470-Machine-Learning-2025/README.md

 ---

----

 ## Getting Started

 ### 1. Clone the Repository

-To get a local copy of the course materials:
+To get a local copy of the course materials, open your terminal or VS Code terminal and run the following command:

 ```bash
 git clone https://github.com/sajjadhussa1n/CS470-Machine-Learning-2025.git
 cd CS470-Machine-Learning-2025